History of Pune: Bhosale family fiefdom (1599–1714)

-In 1595 or 1599, Maloji Bhosle, the grandfather of Maratha empire founder,Shivaji, was given the title of "raja" by Bahadur Nizam Shah II, the ruler of the Ahmednagar Sultanate.
+In 1595 or 1599, Maloji Bhosle, the grandfather of Maratha empire founder, Shivaji, was given the title of "raja" by Bahadur Nizam Shah II, the ruler of the Ahmednagar Sultanate.
 On the recommendation of Nizam's Vazir, Malik Ambar, Maloji was granted the jagir (fiefdom) of the Pune and Supe parganas, along with the control over the Shivneri and Chakan forts.

 In 1630–31, Murar Jagdeo Pandit, a general of Adil Shahi of Bijapur attacked Pune and razed it to the ground by using ass-drawn ploughs, as a symbol of total dominance.
 Soon afterwards, Shahaji, the son of Maloji, joined the service of Adil Shahi, and got his family's jagir of Pune back in 1637.
 He appointed Dadoji Konddeo as the administrator of the area.
-Dadoji slowly rebuilt the city, and brought back the prominent families who had left the city during the destruction by Murar Jagdeo.
+Dadoji slowly rebuilt the town and brought back the prominent families who had left it during the destruction by Murar Jagdeo.
 Shahaji also selected Pune for the residence of his wife, Jijabai and son, Shivaji, the future founder of the Maratha empire.
 The construction of a palace, called Lal Mahal, was completed in 1640.
 Jijabai is said to have commissioned the building of the Kasba Ganapati temple herself.
 The Ganesh idol consecrated at this temple is regarded as the presiding deity (gramadevata) of the city.

 Pune changed hands between the Mughals and the Marathas many times during the rest of the century.
 It remained under Shivaji's control for the most part of his career, however, he operated from mountain forts like Rajgad and Raigad.
 Recognizing the military potential of Pune, the Mughal general Shaista Khan and later, the emperor Aurangzeb further developed the areas around the city.